kylekennedy26/kylekennedy26/README.md

 - 👋 Hi, I’m @kylekennedy26
-- 👀 I’m interested in ...
-Full-Stack Software Development.
+- 👀 I’m interested in ... using technology to solve problems with empathy and sustainability.
 - 🌱 I’m currently learning ...
 Next.js and PostgreSQL.
 - 💞️ I’m looking to collaborate on ... anything fun or challenging.
 - 📫 How to reach me ... @email - kylethomaskennedy@gmail.com